How I Paid for College

 How I Paid for College: A Novel of Sex, Theft, Friendship, and Musical Theater is a 2004 teen novel, the first by American author Marc Acito.
-The story centers on Edward Zanni, a 17-year-old high school senior living in New Jersey, USA in the early 1980s, whose ambition to ascend to the Juilliard School in New York City to study acting is quashed when his father refuses to pay his tuition fees.
+The story centers on Edward Zanni, a 17-year-old high school senior living in New Jersey, US in the early 1980s, whose ambition to ascend to the Juilliard School in New York City to study acting is quashed when his father refuses to pay his tuition fees.

 The novel won the Oregon Book Awards' Ken Kesey Award for Best Novel in 2005, and received generally favourable reviews.

 Plot

 The novel begins with a discussion of the character's summer goals: Paula losing her virginity and all of the characters having “madcap adventures.”
 Then Edward meets his father's girlfriend, Dagmar.
 While driving around they spot a green Ceramic Buddha and come up with their plan called Creative Vandalism, which means bringing “flair and vitality” to the suburbs without doing anything illegal.
 Ed then finds out Dagmar and his father Al are getting married.
 Edward throws a big party at his house to celebrate the end of the summer and a lot of people he doesn’t really know show up.
 He ends up revealing that he has strong sexual feelings for Doug.
 Edward learns that his step mom, Dagmar, is a “raving lunatic.”
 Then Edward's world falls apart when he learns that his dream of going to Juilliard and becoming an actor may be hindered because his father refuses to pay for Edward's college unless he goes into business.